v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 ## Yeee, HookLand!

 We walk in and get to the registration desk.
 A bold guy with his white head is talking with Clerk, the guy at the registration desk.
-We overhear something like "this process is... and reality has...”.
+We overhear something like "this process is... and reality has...".
 Why are they chatting while we wait?!
 Who cares about registration!
 We sneak in the conference room and sit in the back.
 In a few minutes, the first speaker is announced.

 *Chair:* Good afternoon, everyone!
 It is a pleasure to welcome our first speaker, Professor Patrikal Mann from HaitchIndex University.
 As you know, he's famous for the discovery of The Firewall technology that we all use to close closed ports and to open opened ports as brilliantly explained in [LifeOverflow](https://youtu.be/fKuqYQdqRIs).